Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

-Status: The Protection of Privacy Act received royal assent on December 5, 2024 and will come into force in the Spring of 2025.
+Status: The Protection of Privacy Act and its supporting regulations came into force on June 11, 2025.

 Overview

-Alberta’s Freedom of Information and Privacy Act (FOIP) needs modernization.
-Without a significant update since the early 2000’s, the FOIP Act does not offer privacy protections needed in the digital world.
+Alberta’s Freedom of Information and Privacy Act (FOIP) needed modernization.
+Without a significant update since the early 2000’s, the FOIP Act did not offer privacy protections needed in the digital world.

-The Protection of Privacy Act, 2024 aims to give Albertans peace of mind their personal information is protected.
-This will make it mandatory for public bodies to create their programs and services with protection of privacy in mind.
-It will also streamline processes and require that Albertans are notified if their personal information is involved in a privacy breach.
+The Protection of Privacy Act, 2024 gives Albertans peace of mind that their personal information is protected.
+It makes it mandatory for public bodies to create their programs and services with protection of privacy in mind.
+It also streamlines processes and requires that Albertans are notified if their personal information is involved in a privacy breach.

 Albertans value their privacy and the protection of personal information.
 As they rely more and more on technology in their day-to-day lives, Alberta’s government is looking at how its legislation should continue to protect Albertans’ privacy and reflect the new realities of an age of rapidly changing technology.